AdobeDocs/workfront-learn.en/help/best-practices/custom-reports-bp.md

 * Speed up report creation by copying a similar existing report to build your new report from.

-* Use the out-of-the-box reporting functionality whenever possible, in place of text mode.

 * Use user-based wildcards to create dynamic reports so the user viewing the report sees information relevant to them.

 * Create views that allow for in-line editing.